In-patient luxury rehab center in Thailand

 1. Genetics

-Genetics refers to the presence of genetic predisposition in the development of the schizophreniform disorder.
-The National Institute of Mental Health reports that certain mental disorders tend to run in families.
-Specific genes and gene variations make a person more susceptible to developing mental health conditions.
 This is particularly the case for close relatives such as parents and siblings.
-More specifically, someone is more likely to develop mental health problems such as schizophreniform disorder if their siblings or parents also have it.
+More specifically, an individual is more likely to develop mental health problems such as schizophreniform disorder if their siblings or parents have it too.

 2. Brain structure and function

-Brain structure and function refer to abnormalities and imbalances in different brain regions and neurotransmitters that could contribute to the development of the schizophreniform disorder.
 Psychotic disorders such as schizophrenia and schizophreniform disorder are strongly associated with brain abnormalities such as reduced gray matter volume of medial temporal, superior, and prefrontal areas.
 These regions of the brain are involved in episodic memory, processing of auditory information, short-term memory, and decision-making.

-Structural brain abnormalities in people with this disorder are progressive i.e., may worsen over time.
+Structural brain abnormalities in people with this disorder are progressive i.e., tend to worsen over time.
 Additionally, psychotic disorders such as schizophreniform disorder are linked to impaired neural connectivity.

-More precisely, disrupted communication between different brain areas contributes to the development of symptoms, according to a paper from the Current Directions in Psychological Science.
+Changes in levels of dopamine and serotonin play a role in the development of schizophreniform disorder, as well.
 The reason these changes in the brain happen is unclear.
 However, abnormalities in the structure and function of the brain make a person more susceptible to developing this disorder.

 3. Environment

-The environment refers to social life, family life, and other external factors that could contribute to the onset of schizophreniform disorder symptoms.
+The environment refers to social life, family life, and other external factors that contribute to the onset of schizophreniform disorder symptoms.

 Other environmental factors include complications in pregnancy and labor.
-Low birth weight, malnutrition, and preeclampsia in the mother during pregnancy may contribute to the onset of schizophreniform disorder.
-It’s unclear how it happens, but these complications could affect brain structure and function.
+Low birth weight, malnutrition, and preeclampsia in the mother during pregnancy contribute to the onset of schizophreniform disorder.
+It’s unclear how it happens, but these complications affect brain structure and function.

 What are the symptoms of schizophreniform disorder?